mathiasbynens/quoted-printable/README.md

 npm install -g quoted-printable
 ```

-After that, you’ll be able to use `quoted-printable` on the command line:
+After that, you’ll be able to use `quoted-printable` on the command line.
+Note that while the _quoted-printable_ library itself is character encoding–agnostic, the command-line tool applies the UTF-8 character encoding on all input.

 ```bash
 $ quoted-printable --encode 'foo=bar'